oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Claims that are not selectively disclosable are included in the SD-JWT in plaintext just as they would be in any other JSON structure.

+### Hash Function Claim {#hash_function_claim}

+The claim `_sd_alg` indicates the hash algorithm used by the Issuer to generate the digests as described in (#creating_disclosures).
+When used, this claim MUST appear at the top level of the SD-JWT payload.
+It
+MUST NOT be used in any object nested within the payload.
+If the  `_sd_alg` claim is not present at the top level, a default value of `sha-256` MUST be used.

+The hash algorithm identifier MUST be a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms] or a value defined in another specification and/or profile of this specification.

+To promote interoperability, implementations MUST support the `sha-256` hash algorithm.

+See (#security_considerations) for requirements regarding entropy of the salt, minimum length of the salt, and choice of a hash algorithm.

+### Holder Public Key Claim {#holder_public_key_claim}

+If the Issuer wants to enable Key Binding, it includes a public key associated with the Holder, or a reference thereto.

+It is out of the scope of this document to describe how the Holder key pair is established.
+For example, the Holder MAY create a key pair and provide a public key to the Issuer, the Issuer MAY create the key pair for the Holder, or Holder and Issuer MAY use pre-established key material.

+Note: The examples in this document use the `cnf` claim defined in [@RFC7800] to include the raw public key by value in SD-JWT.

 ## Disclosures {#creating_disclosures}